Eslrusgag/icap-rs/icap-rs/Readme.md

-# icap-rs — ICAP protocol for Rust (client & mini server)
+# icap-rs — ICAP protocol for Rust

 A Rust implementation of the **ICAP** protocol ([RFC 3507]) providing a client API and a server.